zorrowang/LeetCode/docs/Languages/Java/Array.md

 ![Sliding window 3](../../images/sliding-window3.png)

+The size of sliding window is, sometimes, not fixed.
+In that case, we need to move the pointers inconsistently, but make sure the size should *not* be `0`.

 ### Prefix/Suffix Sum

 For questions where summation or multiplication of a sub-array is involved, pre-computation using hashing or a prefix/suffix sum/product might be useful.